Fritz Hartnagel: Relationship with Sophie Scholl

-Hartnagel was not made aware that Sophie Scholl had been captured until he received a letter from Sophie's mother.
-When he learned, he immediately checked himself out of the Polish hospital he was in (he suffered frostbite in Russia, which had led to a partial amputation of his hand) and raced to Munich.
+Hartnagel was not made aware that Sophie Scholl had been arrested until he received a letter from Sophie's mother.
+When he learned of the arrest, he immediately checked himself out of the hospital in occupied Poland he was in (he suffered frostbite in Russia, which had led to a partial amputation of his hand) and raced to Munich.
 While at a stop in Berlin, he telephoned the Scholls' house to find out if there were any more details available about her arrest.
 The phone was answered by Werner Scholl, who had to break the news that Sophie had been executed the day before.